Hockey: Quarter-finalists India ride on Gurjant twin strikes to beat Japan 5-3 in last pool game | Sports-Games

 - Japan

-Striker Gurjant Singh was twice on target as India comfortably outclassed hosts Japan 5-3 on Friday to complete their pool proceedings with four victories after having already sealed a quarter-final berth in the ongoing Olympics.
-Apart from Gurjant (17th, 56th), Harmanpreet Singh (13th), Shamsher Singh (34th), and Nilakanta Sharma (51st) scored for India to hand the eight-time Olympic champions their third consecutive win in Pool A at the Oi Hockey Stadium.
+Striker Gurjant Singh was twice on target as India comfortably outclassed hosts Japan 5-3 on Friday to complete their pool proceedings with four victories having already sealed a quarter-final berth in the Tokyo Olympics.
+Apart from Gurjant (17th, 56th), Harmanpreet Singh (13th), Shamsher Singh (34th) and Nilakanta Sharma (51st) scored for India to hand the eight-time Olympic champions their third consecutive win in Pool A at the Oi Hockey Stadium.

-Kenta Tanaka (19th), Kota Watanabe (33rd), and Kazuma Murata (59th) were the goal-getters for Japan, who were already knocked out of the last-eight race ahead of Friday's tie.
-Under this win, India finished second in Pool A behind Australia with four victories out of five matches.
-The Kookaburras ended their pool engagements on top with four wins and a draw.
+Kenta Tanaka (19th), Kota Watanabe (33rd) and Kazuma Murata (59th) were the goal getters for Japan, who were already knocked out of the last-eight race ahead of Friday's tie.
+By virtue of this win, India finished second in Pool A behind Australia with four victories out of five matches.
+They face Great Britain, who finished third in Pool B, in the quarterfinal scheduled on Sunday.
+Australia ended their pool engagements on top with four wins and a draw.

 India's lone defeat -- a 1-7 drubbing -- came at the hands of Australia.